-Here are 3 areas that could potentially mean a reduction in your turns, but an improvement in your bottom line:
+Here are three areas that could potentially mean a reduction in your turns, but an improvement in your bottom line:

-The first and most obvious way where you can decrease your turns, yet improve profits relates to items and times where it makes sense to forward buy.
-Let’s assume you turn your inventory 12 times each year, or roughly once per month.
+The first, and most obvious, way where you can decrease your turns, yet improve profits relates to items and times where it makes sense to forward buy.
+Let’s assume you turn your inventory twelve times each year, or roughly once per month.
 That would mean that at any given time, you have about a one-month supply of inventory in your warehouse on any given item.

-If the supplier suddenly offered you a 25% discount on a few of their items, it may well make sense to buy some extra.
-It may take you 6 months to sell through that inventory.
-So you have effectively seen 2 turns on that item for the year rather than the 12 turns you had been accustomed to.
-However, because you bought it at a discount and sell it at the same price, the difference goes directly to the bottom line.
+If the supplier suddenly offered you a 25% discount on a few of their items, it may make sense to buy some extra.
+It could, however, take you six months to sell that inventory.
+So you have effectively seen two turns on that item for the year rather than the twelve turns you had been accustomed to.
+However, because you bought it at a discount and sold it at the same price, the difference goes directly to the bottom line.

 With the intent of reducing shipping costs, suppliers will often offer price discounts if their customers purchase a full truckload rather than half a truck.
 On the surface, this could be counterproductive to the distributor.
 By purchasing the full truck-load from the supplier, you are effectively ensuring a reduction in your inventory turns.

-That doesn’t necessarily mean it’s a bad idea, though.
-Just as with forward buys, in order to maximize profits, it’s important that a distributor constantly balance the opportunity for increased profit with the expense of carrying the extra inventory required to order the truckload.
+That does not necessarily mean it is a bad idea, though.
+Just as with forward-buys, in order to maximize profits, it is important that a distributor constantly balance the opportunity for increased profit with the expense of carrying the extra inventory required to order the truckload.